juniorsundarCasual/TGT/vault/volume-3.chapter-173.md

 "Maybe it was my own fault for keeping such high hopes," Markus sighed.
 "It's all the same, no matter where you go."

-With an audible exhale and a dismayed shrug, Markus resumed his walk in the direction of the Outer division.
+With an audible exhale and a dismayed shrug, Markus resumed his walk in the direction of the Outer Division.

 ____